 - Identification of key project objectives.
-These are the 'priorities' for the precinct. - An overarching Precinct Plan for the whole area, including details. - A focus area (around the community hub), including details. - Identification of the 'Options' which emerged through the community consultation phase, including the 'pros and cons' of these options. - A materials and finishes palette.
+These are the 'priorities' for the precinct. - An overarching Precinct Plan for the whole area, including details. - A focus area (around the community hub), including details. - A materials and finishes palette.

 KEY OBJECTIVES

 IMPROVED PEDESTRIAN CONNECTIONS